bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 In both Rust-focused and gamedev-focused spaces, Bevy is often *defined* by the fact that it's written in Rust.
 But thinking about game engines in this way is a trap, both for Bevy and for the ecosystem as a whole.

-Serious people don't sit down, decide that they're going to become professional game developers, and *insist* on using Rust, come hell or high water.
+Overwhelmingly, professional game developers don't decide that they're going to use Rust, look at the options within the set of Rust game engines and then choose one.
-While hobbyists and those seeking to learn Rust *might* choose an engine that way (Rust is delightful and making games is a great way to learn), it's a terrible way to run a business and make a living.
+While hobbyists and those seeking to learn Rust *might* choose an engine that way (Rust is delightful and making games is a great way to learn), it's an ineffective way to make business-critical decisions!

-Instead, they look at the set of *full* set of engines: Unity, Unreal, Godot and dozens more.
+Instead, they look at the set of *full* set of engines and what they have to offer: Unity, Unreal, Godot and dozens more.
 Every team and every project has different needs and idosyncratic preferences: there will never be an ur-engine that others are simply *wrong* for not choosing.
 But if you want to compete within a crowded space, you need to both carve out and communicate a niche: a set of things that you're *uniquely* good at.

 Simply being the best, most popular, or most featureful game engine in Rust isn't enough, and frankly, barely matters at all.
 Rust is fantastic, and I think in the long-run it'll be a major advantage, but right now, the game industry perception is that it's immature and slow to develop in.

 To survive as anything beyond a hobby engine, you need to attract commercial teams building serious games, built on a budget with mixed teams of programmers, artists and designers.
 While you don't need to be better than the big kids in *every* way, you need to be better than them in some ways, and the *rational* choice for some set of teams needs to be to pick your engine.